Oregon, a hotbed of extremism, seeks to curb paramilitaries

 “Our current inability to get upstream of this violence before it starts leaves us vulnerable to organized criminal elements who enter into a protest environment with the express intention of escalating the situation into an assault or arson or a riot,” Schmidt said.

-McCord said the measure would mark a milestone in the United States, where the FBI has warned of a rapidly growing threat of homegrown violent extremism.
+McCord, the terrorism expert, said the measure would mark a milestone in the U.S., where the FBI has warned of a rapidly growing threat of homegrown violent extremism.

 “This bill as amended would be the most comprehensive statute to address unauthorized paramilitary activity that threatens civil rights,” she said.